Chen-Tang-2015/office-content-pr/rest-api/Microsoft.Graph/conceptual-topics/connect-step-by-step-walkthroughs/connect-step-by-step-uwp.md

             }
 ```

-## Send an email with the unified API
+## Send an email with the Microsoft Graph API

 The MailHelper.cs file contains the code that constructs and sends an email.
 It consists of a single method -- ``ComposeAndSendMailAsync`` -- that constructs and sends a POST request to the **https://graph.microsoft.com/beta/me/SendMail** endpoint.